Shalini24Kanna/P-DAC_INTERNSHIP/README.md

 ## 9.Future Works

-Layout simulation of 10Bit Potentiometer DAC and plotting INL & DNL for 10Bit DAC desing and layout.
+Layout simulation of 10Bit Potentiometer DAC and plotting INL & DNL for 10Bit DAC layout.
+Runtime for layout can be reduced further.
 The design for the new implementation can be modify and the results for both designs can be compared